Who can join the Friends in taking action for biodiversity?

 It’s not too late to act but the time to act is now.

 Can you help?
-Our planting year runs from May to September.
+Our planting year normally runs from April to November but can occur outside of this time if conditions are favourable.
 Will you be part of the team?
 We hope so!

 Would you like to know more or book your group?
 Then send us an email at: firstname.lastname@example.org

 The Friends of the Helmeted Honeyeater have two major aims: